dpietrzyk/Chat/readme.md

 when the server is ready, open [localhost:3000](http://localhost:3000)

 ### Browsers:
 Tested only on Chrome and Opera
+Please do not test the chat in one browser (for example open in chrome and opera).

 ### Available commands:
 `/help` - show this message